Your health and safety are our top priority.

 Updated Visitor Restrictions In Effect During COVID-19 Pandemic

 The health and safety of our patients, visitors, employees, and our communities remains our top priority at Hillside Rehabilitation Hospital.
-Therefore, all hospital visitors will be restricted until further notice.

 We ask for your understanding and appreciate your cooperation in our commitment to keeping our patients, staff and community safe.